Usbac/wolff/docs/en/faq.md

 **What is required to run Wolff?**

-You just need to have installed PHP version 7 or higher, if you are going to use any database functionality the php-pdo extension needs to be installed and enabled (since the database system is built on top of it).
+You just need to have installed PHP version 7.2 or higher, if you are going to use any database functionality the php-pdo extension needs to be installed and enabled (since the database system is built on top of it).

-For running a Wolff project you can use either an Apache server or the common PHP build-in web server.
+For running a Wolff project you can use either an Apache server or the common PHP built-in web server.

 **What are the dependencies of the framework?**

 One objective of Wolff is to avoid things like dependency hell or external libraries, the last is not strictly bad, it's just a decision of keeping all of the core functionality in one single module easy to modify, that's why the only dependency of a Wolff project is the framework itself (besides PHPUnit but it's used only for the tests).

 **What are the recommended file permissions for Wolff?**